-- All RECTH course work must be successfully completed with a grade of C or higher prior to enrollment in RECTH 5828.
-(RT course work: RECTH 3330, RECTH 4300, RECTH 3360, RECTH 4310, RECTH 4320, RECTH 4330, RECTH 5300, RECTH 5350, & RECTH 5360); - All supportive coursework must be completed with a C or higher prior to enrollment in RECTH 5828; - All compliance requirements must be current prior to enrollment in RECTH 5828 (see all requirements in Undergraduate Handbook/Compliance Requirements: https://health.utah.edu/occupational-recreational-therapies/docs/rt-ug-handbook-rev2019sep.pdf - Professional membership (URTA and/or ATRA); - Minimal overall GPA of 2.5 for in-state, 3.3 for out-of-state, or remote supervision or 3.7 for international placement; - Departmental approval.
+- All RECTH course work must be successfully completed with a grade of C or better prior to enrollment in RECTH 5828.
+(RT course work: RECTH 3330, RECTH 4300, RECTH 3360, RECTH 4310, RECTH 4320, RECTH 4330, RECTH 5300, RECTH 5350, & RECTH 5360); - All supportive coursework must be completed with a C or better prior to enrollment in RECTH 5828; - All university graduation requirements including any minor coursework must be completed prior to RECTH 5828;

+- All compliance requirements must be current prior to enrollment in RECTH 5828 (see all requirements in Undergraduate Handbook/Compliance Requirements) Professional membership (URTA and/or ATRA); - Minimal overall GPA of 2.5 for in-state, 3.3 for out-of-state or remote supervision, or 3.7 for international placement; - Departmental approval.